Alicia Witt: Personal life

-On December 20, 2021, Witt's parents were found deceased in their Worcester home.
-Witt's parents' cause of death was revealed on February 24, 2022, as "probable cardiac dysrhythmia" due to the cold of their improperly heated home, which had been sorely neglected.
-In a Facebook post, Witt revealed that her parents were fiercely independent and refused any help with home repairs.
-In late May 2022, Witt revealed she had been diagnosed with, and treated for, breast cancer earlier that year.
+On December 20, 2021, Witt's parents were found dead in their Worcester, Massachusetts, home.
+The cause was revealed on February 24, 2022, as "probable cardiac dysrhythmia" due to the cold of their neglected and improperly heated home.
+In a Facebook post, Witt revealed that her parents were fiercely independent and refused help with home repairs.

+Witt battled breast cancer in 2021, and has been cancer-free since 2022 after undergoing chemotherapy and a mastectomy.
+In light of her cancer diagnosis and treatment, Witt has quit drinking alcohol.